 - Available in English and Spanish

-- Developmental tips based on the due date or age of your child
+- Developmental tips based on your baby's due date or the age of your child

 - Curated content from partners such as PBS, Vroom, and Sesame Street in Communities

 - Timely information about local resources and events from community organizations

 - Extended learning materials, short modeling videos, and related resources

 The Haywood County Public Library offers Bright By Text as part of our partnership with Family Place Libraries.
 This service is free (data and messaging rates may apply).
 Text FamilyPlace to 274448 to begin.
 You may stop at any time.